owanturist/react-hook-window/packages/use-windowed-list/README.md

 # use-windowed-list

-React hook to render only the visible items in a container.
+React hook to render only visible items in a container.

 ## Getting Started